lowRISC/opentitan/hw/ip/entropy_src/doc/_index.md

 ## Future Features

 - Timer to pace health checks only when there is no demand for entropy seeds
-- One-way threshold values if regen register cannot be used
 - Support for golden test pattern

 ### Entropy Source Hardware Interface